hustf/RouteMap/README.md

 # More on label selection and map sizing

-Fitting many readable labels onto the available paper is challenging, and we plan to expand the options here.
+Fitting many readable labels onto the available paper can be challenging.
+The paper space needed can be reduced quite a lot by allowing labels to flip diagonally.
+We use `LuxorLabels.jl` for this.

+We can fit labels into a much smaller paper space by using additional modifiers.
+For example, staggering offset distance two by two.
+Keyword arguments are passed to `LuxorLabels.LabelPaperSpace'.
+The keyword values can be singular.
+E.g. `leaderline = false`, which would apply to all labels.
+Or we can differentiate between labels, e.g. `leaderline = [false, true, true]`.
+Such vector-valued keywords must have the same number of elements as our model: `length(model.labels) == 3`.

-So far, overlapping labels are simply not shown by default.
-See `snap_with_labels` keywords.
+Overlapping labels are not shown by default, though you get warnings.
+See `snap_with_labels`.
-(Version 0.0.4 contains the type LabelPaperSpace, which we plan to move to LuxorLabels.
-Not showing overlapping labels currently don't fully work.)

-Functions for optimizations by now include

-- `minimum_model_to_paper_factor_for_non_overlapping_labels`.
-- `sort_by_vector!`